Getting started

-Installing Docker on Fedora
+Installing Docker server and client on Windows

 Simple demos